 Reinsurance sidecars are a popular way for investors to access the return of a specific reinsurer or a specific portfolio of risk.

-PGGM, the Dutch pension fund administrator and investment manager that has become the largest single source of assets in the insurance-linked securities (ILS) market, added a private quota share arrangement with reinsurance giant Swiss Re in 2019, using a special purpose insurer (SPI) named Viaduct Re Ltd.Last month we reported read the full article →
+PGGM, the Dutch pension fund administrator and investment manager and the largest single source of assets in the insurance-linked securities (ILS) market, has significantly increased its mandated allocation allowances for some of its leading invetsment partners in the ILS and reinsurance sector.
+With, we understand, roughly US $7.5 billion of investments read the full article →

 The growth of direct quota share transactions between institutional investors and global insurance or reinsurance companies are on the rise, according to broker Willis Re.
 The reinsurance broker believes that 2021 is seeing a resurgence of the private or bilateral reinsurance sidecar arrangement and that this is enabling some large institutional read the full article →

 Stone Ridge Asset Management’s mutual insurance-linked securities (ILS) fund assets were relatively steady during the last quarter of record, but growth in short-term, more liquid assets held in the Interval structure suggest a liquidation of some private sidecar and quota share reinsurance positions, possibly to service further redemptions.
 Overall, mutual ILS read the full article →